koutsomi/academic-homepage/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-#  "Big and Linked Data",
+"Big and Linked Data",
-#  "Digital Libraries",
+"Semantic Analytics",
-#  "Knowledge Discovery and Automated Reasoning",
+"Digital Libraries",
-#  "Metadata Integration and the Semantic Web"
+"Knowledge Discovery and Automated Reasoning", "Metadata Integration and the Semantic Web"
 ]

 # Organizational groups that you belong to (for People widget)